-As parents we all worry about our Childrens Teeth.
-In particular tooth decay can be a real issue for both children and teenagers alike.
-Luckily it, along with many other common dental ailments, are very much preventable.
+As parents we all worry about our children’s teeth.
+Tooth decay can be a real issue for both children and teenagers alike.
+Luckily decay along with many other common dental ailments can be prevented.

-So here is what you can do as parents to ensure your children maintain an optimum level of oral health.
+The following are some things that you can do as parents to ensure your children maintain an optimum level of oral health:

 1. Establish A Daily Oral Health Care Routine

 Establishing a daily oral health care routine for your child and ensuring they stick to it is very important.
-This should include brushing for 2 minutes each time, twice a day, as well as flossing too.
+This should include brushing for 2 minutes twice a day as well as flossing.

 When doing this it is important to be a good role model.
 After all you can’t expect your child to stick to a routine if you don’t keep to one yourself.